-A rooftop cargo carrier, also known as a roof-box, can be bought for relatively sensible money, you can store it in the garage (heck, you could even leave it attached if you had to), or if you buy a roof-bag, you can pack it away into something the size of a shoe box … no storage problems there then!
+A rooftop cargo carrier, also known as a roof-box, can be bought for relatively sensible money.
+You can store it in the garage (heck, you could even leave it attached if you had to).
+Or if you buy a roof-bag, you can pack it away into something the size of a shoebox.

-These solutions offer lots more practicality, they’re also hard wearing and durable, secure, weatherproof, and in many cases, they may not affect your economy too much either – it really is a win-win.
+These solutions offer lots more practicality.
+They’re also hardwearing, durable, secure, and weatherproof.
+And in many cases, they may not affect your fuel economy too much either.

-I’ve briefly touched on the effect on fuel economy, and it’s true that any carrier, box or even roof rack will have an effect.
-But these days, we’re talking maybe 1-2mpg, and the noise level doesn’t rise significantly either, which used to be a big minus point for anything that you placed on the exterior of the car – it’s all about aerodynamics now, and they work.
+As far as fuel economy, it’s true that any carrier, box, or even roof rack will have an effect.
+But these days, we’re talking maybe 1-2 mpg.
+The noise level doesn’t rise significantly either.
+This used to be a big minus point for anything that you placed on the exterior of the car.
+It’s all about aerodynamics now and they work.

-You should think about how much extra space you need – enough for maybe a suitcase, or perhaps enough extra room for the whole family and their family, with a few extra ‘essentials’ packed in for good measure.
-Of course, the size of the carrier has an impact on the pricing, which if I’m honest, is blatant profiteering, but that’s just the way it is unfortunately.
+You should think about how much extra space you need.
+Do you need enough for maybe a suitcase?
+Or perhaps enough extra room for the whole family and their family with a few extra ‘essentials’ packed in for good measure?
+Of course, the size of the carrier has an impact on the pricing.

-Thought needs to be given as to whether you already have a roof rack or roof bars, and if you don’t, do you want to purchase them separately, or do you never want to fit anything like them to your car?
-Even if you don’t have bars or a rack, there are still rooftop carriers available to you, usually called a ‘roof-bag’, and it just simply straps to the car, usually through the door openings.
+You need to consider whether you already have roof bars or if you need to purchase them separately.
+Or do you never want to fit anything like them to your car?
+Even if you don’t have bars or a rack, there are still rooftop carriers available to you.
+They’re usually called a ‘roof-bag’.
+It just simply straps to the car, usually through the door openings.

-One final thing to think about … overall vehicle height.
+One final thing to think about is overall vehicle height.

-If you drive a large SUV or minivan, there may be some height restrictions in place that you get close to, I’m think of parking structures, public building lots … that sort of thing.
-With a roof-box added, you may well be too tall for these restrictions, which A) limits your options, and B) could end in a total disaster if you forget you’ve got it attached … and while you may say “there’s no chance I’ll forget”, believe me, I’ve seen it happen more than once.
+If you drive a large SUV or minivan, there may be some height restrictions in places that you go.
+Think about parking structures, public building lots – that sort of thing.
+With a roof-box added, you may well be too tall for these restrictions.
+This can A) limits your options, and B) could end in a total disaster if you forget you’ve got it attached.
+While you may say “there’s no chance I’ll forget”, believe me, I’ve seen it happen more than once.

 The Best Rooftop Cargo Carriers

 Like the idea of a rooftop carrier, but don’t want anything too big?
-You just need a bit of extra space?
-Then the Thule Sidekick is the right choice for you – 8 cubic feet of space, gives rough dimensions of 54 x 25 x 15.5” on the exterior, it’s the smallest rooftop cargo box that Thule make, and it can take an impressive 75lb in weight.
+Do you just need a bit of extra space?
+Then the Thule Sidekick is the right choice for you.
+It has 8 cubic feet of space.
+It has rough dimensions of 54 x 25 x 15.5″ on the exterior.
+It’s the smallest rooftop cargo box that Thule makes.
+And it can hold an impressive 75 lbs. in weight.

-It will fit most standard roof racks and bars, although being shorter than the average carrier, you may want to double check the spread size of the bars, just in case.
-Thanks to its small size, there’s plenty of room leftover for other equipment, both lengthwise and across the front of the box.
+It will fit most standard roof racks and bars.
+It is shorter than the average carrier, so you may want to double-check the spread size of the bars, just in case.
+Because of its small size, there’s plenty of room left over for other equipment, both lengthwise and across the front of the box.
 It opens from the passenger side of the vehicle (for that added bit of safety).

-It comes with a complete hardware kit for mounting – sturdy U-bolts and reinforcement plates offer a level of security (as in, the box not being able to move around), but again, the small size means that you may have tailgate clearance issues if it’s mounted too far backwards.
+It comes with a complete hardware kit for mounting.
+Sturdy U-bolts and reinforcement plates offer a level of security (as in, the box not being able to move around).
+But again, the small size means that you may have tailgate clearance issues if it’s mounted too far backward.

-The included two locks can be locked shut, and locked to the bars or rack, so security (anti-theft) is pretty good, although being honest, the impact resistant polyurethane plastic isn’t actually that tough.
+The included two locks can be locked shut and locked to the bars or rack.
+Security (anti-theft) is pretty good.
+However, the impact-resistant polyurethane plastic isn’t actually that tough.

 15 cubic feet is approximately the same storage space as five medium suitcases.

-While a car roof does have some strengthening built-in, these really aren’t that strong, and it’s quite easy to dent them, but also because you could easily mark the paintwork with scratches or swirls, RoofBag do offer (as a separate item) a protective mat to fit between the bag and the roof.
+While a car roof does have some strengthening built-in, these really aren’t that strong.
+And it’s quite easy to dent them, but also because you could easily mark the paintwork with scratches or swirls.
+RoofBag does offer (as a separate item) a protective mat to fit between the bag and the roof.

-The idea is simple enough, using two straps (1.5” wide with a load strength of 3,000lb) that fit through built-in loops, you can attach the straps to a rack or bars, or pass them through the door openings to latch to each other.
-RoofBag say that they don’t like having the straps attach directly to the RoofBag because that’s not the most reliable method of attachment, which sounds fair enough.
+The idea is simple enough, using two straps (1.5″ wide with a load strength of 3,000 lbs.) that fit through built-in loops.
+You can attach the straps to a rack or bars, or pass them through the door openings to latch to each other.
+RoofBag says that they don’t like having the straps attach directly to the RoofBag because that’s not the most reliable method of attachment.

-The material is a heavy duty tight-knit polyester canvas that’s been liquid coated on both sides for the ultimate in waterproofing – water, abrasion, mildew, UV rays, tear and fire retardant … kind of like an NBC suit for your extra storage.
+The material is a heavy-duty tight-knit polyester canvas that’s been liquid coated on both sides for the ultimate in waterproofing – water, abrasion, mildew, UV rays, tear and fire retardant.
+It’s kind of like an NBC suit for your extra storage.

-If you’re on a budget, or really can’t or don’t want to fit roof bars, then the RoofBag is a great solution for the extra storage need, and providing you pack it right.
+If you’re on a budget, or really can’t or don’t want to fit roof bars, then the RoofBag is a great solution for the extra storage need and if you pack it right.

-Yakima offer a number of different sizes, and I picked the 15 cubic feet model as a direct comparison to some of the other models here.
-This is the low profile model, measuring just 11.5” tall, but still offering a huge amount of internal storage space, the overall size is 92 x 36 x 11.5”, and it has a good range for crossbar spread – it’ll fit between 24” through to 42”.
+Yakima offers a number of different sizes, and I picked the 15 cubic feet model as a direct comparison to some of the other models here.
+This is the low profile model, measuring just 11.5″ tall.
+However, it still offers a huge amount of internal storage space, the overall size is 92 x 36 x 11.5″, and it has a good range for crossbar spread.
+It’ll fit between 24″ to 42″.

-It comes ready assembled (it’s a BIG box) and Yakima say that it’s a completely tool-free installation process, and of course, removal process is the same.
-The sleek design helps to keep fuel economy as the manufacturer intended, and you really won’t notice that you’re carting around a box that’s around 7.5 feet in length on the roof.
+It comes ready assembled (it’s a BIG box) and Yakima say that it’s a completely tool-free installation process, and of course, the removal process is the same.
+The sleek design helps to keep fuel economy as the manufacturer intended.
+You really won’t notice that you’re carting around a box that’s around 7.5 feet in length on the roof.

-Thanks to the length, Yakima have added internal stiffeners to the lid, which means it’s not all floppy when you open it up, and it can be opened from either side of the vehicle, which is a useful addition.
-A quality latch means that you just need to drop the lid and it will lock, and of course that means securing the box to the rack also, of which it can fit most manufacturer and aftermarket racks.
+Thanks to the length, Yakima has added internal stiffeners to the lid, which means it’s not all floppy when you open it up, and it can be opened from either side of the vehicle, which is a useful addition.
+A quality latch means that you just need to drop the lid and it will lock.
+And of course, that means securing the box to the rack also, of which it can fit most manufacturer and aftermarket racks.

-This would be the #1 choice if you don’t want to add too much height to your vehicle, but still want the ability to carry a fair bit of extra ‘stuff’, providing that it will fit in the shallower design.
+This would be the #1 choice if you don’t want to add too much height to your vehicle, but still want the ability to carry a fair bit of extra ‘stuff’, if it will fit in the shallower design.

-With the capacity of 18 cubic feet, and 100lb in weight, the Vista XL is a great choice for families that really need some room – 18 cubic feet is equivalent to around 12.5 carry on bags worth of storage.
+With the capacity of 18 cubic ft. and 100 lbs. in weight, the Vista XL is a great choice for families that really need some room.
+The 18 cubic ft. is equivalent to around 12.5 carry on bags worth of storage.

 Unlike all of the other rooftop carriers here, the SportRack is rear opening, which depending on your viewpoint, could be a good thing, or a pain.
-A side opening carrier is fine, except that in some circumstances, it could place you in the path of traffic, if you have to stand side on to the car, whereas a rear opening box removes that risk entirely, but could make it more awkward to reach things that have been stored upfront.
+A side-opening carrier is fine.
+However, in some circumstances, it could place you in the path of traffic if you have to stand on the side of the car.
+A rear opening box removes that risk entirely.
+But, it could make it more awkward to reach things that have been stored upfront.

 It’s an ABS construction that is durable and can take a knock or two, and the angled contours help to lessen the drag (less damage to the fuel economy) and reduce wind noise.
-It has everything needed for fitting, including the U-bolt and hardware kit, and the quick release mounting helps keep it secure, both against moving around and being stolen.
+It has everything needed for fitting.
+That includes the U-bolt and hardware kit.
+The quick-release mounting helps keep it secure, both against moving around and being stolen.

 Very well priced, giving great value for money, and the styling makes it look better than the average big box of space for cars.
 Perhaps the most popular choice here.

 This is another design that needs no bars or roof rack, it can be attached using clips that fit under the weatherproofing strip of the door.
-Not only could it lead to premature failure of the weatherproofing, but I can’t see how you’d be able to pull it tight, without relying on the door closure to firm everything up.
+It could lead to premature failure of the weatherproofing.
+I also can’t see how you’d be able to pull it tight, without relying on the door closure to firm everything up.

-What I do like about it is the weatherproofing – Rightline have gone to great lengths to ensure that not a drop of water will enter the carrier, either through the material or the zips.
+What I do like about it is the weatherproofing.
+Rightline has gone to great lengths to ensure that not a drop of water will enter the carrier, either through the material or the zips.
 They even rate it as 100% waterproof, which is quite a claim.

 TOP TIP: When using a soft rooftop cargo carrier, you should try and fill it entirely, to firm up the structure which will help to reduce flapping about, and therefore, wind noise.

-Being quite tall and square shaped, this carrier will have more of an effect on your gas mileage, but that’s a small price to pay for the convenience of not having to have a permanent fixture.
+Being quite tall and square-shaped, this carrier will have more of an effect on your gas mileage.
+However, that’s a small price to pay for the convenience of not having to have a permanent fixture.

 As we’ve seen, you don’t need a car fitted with roof bars to have a rooftop carrier, but if you’re going to be using this more than a couple of times a year, it’s probably worth having them fitted.

-While I may personally not be overly enthusiastic about the roof ‘bags’, they are a great (and cost effective) solution for winning a little extra storage on odd occasions.
-I wouldn’t hesitate to purchase any of these products here, I guess the biggest deciding factor is how much space do you need, and how much money do you want to spend.
+While I may personally not be overly enthusiastic about the roof ‘bags’, they are a great (and cost-effective) solution for winning a little extra storage on odd occasions.
+I wouldn’t hesitate to purchase any of these products here.
+The biggest deciding factor is how much space do you need and how much money do you want to spend.